pablo-abc/felte/packages/site/markdown/docs/latest/solid/en/helper-functions.md

 ### Setters

-`createForm` returns setters for each one of our stores (except `isValid` since it's derived from `errors`).
+`createForm` returns setters for each one of our writable stores.
 Based on _how_ they can be called, there are three different kinds of setters.

 #### Object Setters (`setData`, `setTouched`, `setErrors` and `setWarnings`)